PIONEERS, ENTREPRENEURS AND TZ’DAKIM

 The Honor Factor.
 Genuine trust cannot operate without honor.
 The honor required involves integrity, but it is more than integrity.
 It embraces the right thing with consistency, but the demand is for still more.

 It is the honor based on holding to a sacrificial standard higher than oneself.
 It is the honor that stems from not only attitude, but a consistent manifestation in deed.
-Since God has had a people, mvc-246fthis honor has factored significantly into relationships in business and community.
+Since God has had a people, this honor has factored significantly into relationships in business and community.
 It transcends the generations.

 The honor that God bestows comes at a cost.
 This level of honor is vulnerable.
 Yet it comes from doing the right thing for the right reason without fear or compromise.
 It is the honor that comes from embracing responsibility.
 It is not based on the approval-of-men, conformity, greed or blind-obedience, but rather on the bond of truth that consistently sparks the life-dynamic of community itself.